BASP Students

 Connie Chiu

-Advisor: Ana Gantman, Curtis Hardin
+Advisors: Ana Gantman, Curtis Hardin

 Research interests: Broadly, Connie’s research focuses on biases in moral and political cognition.
 She is especially interested in how various contextual and dispositional factors affect people’s moral and political judgments.
 Previously, she has investigated this in the context of political misinformation and COVID-19 conspiracy theories in both China and the U.S. Currently, she is working with Dr. Gantman to investigate how cultural norms affect causal judgments and other contextual factors that affect how people think about rules and laws.